MBtech/bbo-arena/README.md

 Hill climbing (with restart) is a case of iterated local search.

+Algorithms such as genetic algorithms and evolutionary algorithms are use multiple solutions aren't appropriate because of the number of samples they require to be useful.

 ## TODO:
 - The libraries need to be modified in case of continuous optimization algorithms cases so that same configurations aren't counted twice.